uiuxmathesh/Student-Information-System/Documentation/Select, Where, Between  and Like.md

     SET [email] = 'prithvirajsukumaran21@gmail.com'
     WHERE [teacher_id] = 'T0004'
     ```
-4. Update the "Courses" table to assign a specific teacher to a course.
-Choose any course and teacher from the respective tables

-    Let's say we're updating the course with course_id = 'C0010'.
-It is assigned to teacher with teacher_id = 'T0008'.
-    We're going to update the teeacher_id to 'T0010'

-    ```sql
-    UPDATE [course]
-    SET [teacher_id] = 'T0010'
-    WHERE [course_id] = 'C0010'
-    ```
-5. Update the payment amount for a specific payment record in the "Payments" table.
-Choose any payment record and modify the payment amount

-    Let's say we want to modify the payment record with `payment_id = 'P006'`.
-We want to update the amount as `amount = 2250.0`
-    ```sql
-    UPDATE [payments]
-    SET [amount] = 2250.0
-    WHERE [payment_id] = 'P0006'
-    ```

-6. Delete a specific enrollment record from the "Enrollments" table.
+4. Delete a specific enrollment record from the "Enrollments" table.
 Select an enrollment record based on the student and course.

     It is said to delete a enrollment record from the 'Enrollments' table.
     Additionally, we need to delete the record based on student and course.